-Josh is a sensitive fellow; he puts bird nests back in trees, exits his Ford truck to remove a pregnant road-kill deer, agonizing that “The baby’s still alive in there.”
-He also says (of the dam), “It’s killing all the salmon so we can run our iPods.”
+Josh is hired help at an organic farm.
+He’s a specific type of shrilly, moralizing, hypersensitive modern soft male; he puts bird nests back in trees with much agonizing, society-blaming, and verbal virtue-signaling.
+He also says (of the dam), “It’s killing all the salmon, so we can run our iPods.”

-Josh and Dena attend a documentary screening.
+Then, Josh and Dena attend a documentary screening.
 In the Q&A, the filmmaker hails a green revolution.
 “What do you think we should do?” asks a student.
 The filmmaker replies, “One big thing is not good.
 Lots of little things are good.”

 Oklahoma City Redux